learn-co-students/dsc-sql-introduction-houston-ds-082619/README.md

 LIMIT 10;
 ```

 Notice all the keywords in SQL appear bolded and in green.
-Although not required, all the code here also has capitalized all of the keywords to make them further stand out.
+Although not required, all the code here also has capitalized all of the keywords to make them stand out further.

 ## Summary

 In this lesson, you got a quick overview of what SQL is, and saw a few of your first SQL queries!
-Remember that there are multiple SQL dialects all with particular anomolies and differences, but the overall language is generally fairly similar and interchangeable.
+Remember that there are multiple SQL dialects all with particular anomalies and differences, but the overall language is generally fairly similar and interchangeable.